 We use indistinctly electric ducted fan (EDF) or electric turbofan (ETF).
 In some legal documents (-ie patents, etc..) we do use the term EDF.
 In our view the major difference is that an EDF has no shaped inner turbine shroud while an ETF has a specifically calculated shaped shroud.
 At Neva we are designing ETFs rather than EDFs.

 About Multi-stage ETFs, we design and manufacture two types of electric turbofans (ETFs).
 The first is a rotor-stator design referred to as “one-stage” and the second type of design is a twin-rotor counter rotating configuration referred to as “two-stage”.
 The net torque exerted by the turbine is optimised to be zero at a certain operating regime in the one stage design.
 In the two-stage design the net torque can be controlled conveniently by adjusting the power-ratio associated with the right and left-handed rotors.

-The breakthrough technology of the Athena Series ETFs will displace uncaged rotor blades in the current commercial drone applications and will create exciting new possibilities for the development of the next generation of unmanned aerial systems.
+The breakthrough technology of the Athena Series ETFs will displace uncaged rotor blades in the current commercial drone applications and is creating exciting new possibilities for the development of the next generation of unmanned aerial systems.

 A is for Autonomous

-Athena A – A for autonomous – turbines are designed for engineers who are working at the forefront of UAS design and are hungry for solutions to the limitations of uncaged rotor blades.
+Athena A – A for autonomous – turbines are designed for engineers who are working at the forefront of UAS design and distributed propulsion aircraft and are hungry for solutions to the limitations of uncaged rotor blades.

 The combination of light weight and remarkable stability and yaw control, particularly so for the two-stage version, affords designers with unprecedented options for multiple turbines to be used and controlled in synch, and offers increased scope for redundancy.

-Two-stage and single-stage (clockwise or counter-clockwise) versions are offered with maximum trust of 2.5kgf and 2.0kgf.
+Two-stage and single-stage (clockwise or counter-clockwise) versions are offered with maximum trust of 3,4kgf (35N).